Elise Neal

+Elise Demetria Neal (born March 14, 1966) is an American actress known for her work in television and film.
+She rose to prominence in 1997 with roles in Rosewood, Money Talks, and Scream 2.
+She later starred as Yvonne Hughley in the ABC/UPN sitcom The Hughleys (1998–2002), earning two NAACP Image Award nominations for Outstanding Actress in a Comedy Series.
+Her notable film credits include Restaurant (1998), Mission to Mars (2000), and Logan (2017).
+For her performance in Hustle & Flow (2005), she received a Screen Actors Guild Award nomination for Outstanding Performance by a Cast in a Motion Picture.

 Early life

 Neal was born on March 14, 1966, in Memphis, Tennessee, the daughter of a nurse and a construction worker.
 She attended Lakeview Elementary.
 She was a ballet dancer and a cheerleader.
 She broke her left wrist in a high toss cheerleading stunt; after the bones healed, her wrist never straightened back out completely.
 She graduated from Overton High School for the Creative and Performing Arts.

 From 1984 to 1988, she attended the University of the Arts in Philadelphia.
 Elise left college after two years and moved to New York City where she landed roles in musical theater and found herself traveling the world with various touring companies.
 Her experience in musical theater allowed her to easily transition into commercials, eventually bringing her to Los Angeles.
 Neal was a member of the Tennessee Ballet Company.